pointfreeco/swift-composable-architecture/README.md

 The Composable Architecture was designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).

-You can watch all of the episodes [here](https://www.pointfree.co/collections/composable-architecture), as well as a dedicated, multipart tour of the architecture from scratch: [part 1](https://www.pointfree.co/episodes/ep100-a-tour-of-the-composable-architecture-part-1) and [part 2](https://www.pointfree.co/episodes/ep101-a-tour-of-the-composable-architecture-part-2).
+You can watch all of the episodes [here](https://www.pointfree.co/collections/composable-architecture), as well as a dedicated, multipart tour of the architecture from scratch: [part 1](https://www.pointfree.co/episodes/ep100-a-tour-of-the-composable-architecture-part-1), [part 2](https://www.pointfree.co/episodes/ep101-a-tour-of-the-composable-architecture-part-2) and [part 3](https://www.pointfree.co/episodes/ep102-a-tour-of-the-composable-architecture-part-3).

 <a href="https://www.pointfree.co/collections/composable-architecture">
   <img alt="video poster image" src="https://i.vimeocdn.com/video/850265054.jpg" width="600">